 Here are some of the features and specs of the AquaIllumination Prime 16HD Light:

 - Designed for small (nano) reef aquariums.
-From my experience, a single version of this light is good for around a 16″ x 16″ footprint tank of around 12-14″ deep.
+From my experience, a single version of this light is suitable for around a 16″ x 16″ footprint tank of around 12-14″ deep.
 Tanks bigger than this might require multiple fixtures or a larger model like the Hydra 32 or a pair of 16HD’s.

 - 17 LED’s (you would think it would be 16 based on the model name): (4) Blue, (4) Royal Blue, (4) Cool White, (1) Violet, (1) UV, (1) Red, (1) Green, (1) Moonlight.